andybyers21/notes.ajb.app/notes/csharp/strings.md

 Console.WriteLine(aBlockOfText.StartsWith("friendship")); // false
 ```
-*NOTE: that most sentances will probbaly end with a period "."*
+*NOTE that when searching strings that full sentences will probably end with a period "."*